 - Re Online Rentals Limited (whether the presentation of a Winding Up Petition amounted to an abuse of process).

-Kate joined Howman Solicitors in July 2012.
+Kate qualified as a solicitor in 2012 and joined Howman Solicitors in July 2012.
 She is an experienced litigator and dispute resolution lawyer having practiced for many years with a regional practice in Lincolnshire.
 Kate initially qualified as a barrister in 2008 before cross-qualifying to become a solicitor.
 Kate can provide clients with a personal tailored service and competitive fee structures having regard to the clients’ needs and financial resources.
 During her legal career, Kate has acted for a variety of clients including individuals, SMEs and national companies.

 Corporate and Commercial